quadrant-newmedia/jsform/README.md

 - overriding `target` or `method` on a submit button via `form*` attributes
 - using `form` attribute on an input element outside of the form element (not supported in IE)

-## TODO
+## Demo/Testing

-- create a reusbale Django app, including static files and a simple set of "javascript responses"
-- create tests
+This project is difficult to demo/test properly without a backend. [django_jsform](https://github.com/quadrant-newmedia/django_jsform) provides Django integration for jsform, and also serves as the official test/demo repository.